Student Clubs

 • Asian Student Association

-The Asian Student Association at Portledge endeavors to celebrate and inform others about Asian culture, accomplishments, and the sociopolitical issues that Asians and Asian Americans have to face.
-The Asian Student Association aspires to help students develop into future leaders who are not afraid to voice their opinions or express their ideas on the present issues in today’s society.
-Overall, the Asian Student Association will be a welcoming and safe space for all, aiming to spread awareness of Asian culture and help address the political and social obstacles that Asian students are forced to overcome.
+The Asian American Association at Portledge endeavors to celebrate and inform others about Asian culture, accomplishments, and the sociopolitical issues that Asians and Asian Americans have to face.
+The Asian American Association aspires to help students develop into future leaders who are not afraid to voice their opinions or express their ideas on the present issues in today’s society.
+Overall, the Asian American Association will be a welcoming and safe space for all who aim to spread awareness on Asian culture and help address the political and social obstacles that Asian students are forced to overcome.

 • Black Student Union